ryle-e/ryle-radio-docs/General/Info/Sample Rates- an important note.md

 If it's not something you can or are willing to ignore, the main option for fixing this problem is setting a global sample rate, and forcing your clips to it.

 ### Setting a global sample rate
 We need to do this at the moment so that we know what sample rate to assign to the clips.
-Unity, by default, uses the sample rate of the system running the game build, but because we'd be having
+Unity, by default, uses the sample rate of the system running the game build, but because we'd be needing to re-export our audio files every time the project is built in order to fix this, it's much easier to assign a single sample rate to use globally.

+**Please keep in mind that this change will apply to your entire project.
+Unity seems to resample audio files used in AudioSources on its own, so you may not notice any effects- but it's worth keeping in mind that this process is happening.**

+To change the global sample rate, go to `Edit >> Project Settings >> Audio` then change the `System Sample Rate` option to
 ### Forcing sample rates on clips
 This is a tiny bit complex, but is the least drastic solution to the problem.
 You can either go about this the integrated way, or the manual way.